elliotpark410/convert-docs/README.md

 2. convert postman_collection.json file to output.yaml file
 3. build Docker garuda-docs-image
 4. create Docker garuda-docs-container
-5. open http://localhost:3333/ with a preview
+5. open http://localhost:3333/ with a preview.
+Please refresh page to see latest and greatest
-6. remove garuda-docs-container

 <br>